 Corporate Investment and Innovation in the Presence of Competitor Constraints

 We study the relation between investment behavior and competitor financial constraints.
-Using inter-firm patent citations and text-based product market similarities to identify intransitive competitor networks, we find that firms increase investment spending, patenting activity, and employee poaching when competitor constraints become more binding.
-In addition, firms shift their investment composition (product market and patent portfolios) towards competitors who experience a relative tightening of constraints.
-These effects are robust to controlling for selection and correlated effects across competitors.
-To mitigate endogeneity concerns, we exploit the 2004 AJCA tax holiday and the 1989 junk bond crisis as exogenous shocks to competitor constraints and find similar effects.
+Using inter-firm patent citations and text-based product market similarities to identify intransitive competitor networks, we find that firms increase investment spending, patenting activity, and opportunistic hiring when competitor constraints become more binding.
+In addition, firms shift their investment composition (product market and patent portfolios) to compete more aggressively with relatively constrained competitors.
+To mitigate endogeneity concerns, we exploit the 2004 AJCA tax holiday and the 1989 junk bond crisis as exogenous shocks to competitor constraints, and we find similar effects.

 Keywords: Financial Constraints, Investment, Competition, R&D, Product Markets, Patents